angular/angular/aio/content/guide/upgrade.md

 <div class="alert is-helpful">

 **Note:** The 'heroes' string inside the factory refers to the AngularJS `HeroesService`.
-It is common in AngularJS apps to choose a service name for the token, for example "heroes", and append the "Service" suffix to create the class name.
+It is common in AngularJS applications to choose a service name for the token, for example "heroes", and append the "Service" suffix to create the class name.

 </div>